siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ```

 **Example**
-The following query calculates the average temperature per `roomNo` and `deviceID` combination
+The following query calculates the average temperature per `roomNo` and `deviceID` combination, for events that arrive at the `TempStream` stream
-for sliding 10 minutes time from the `TempStream` stream.
+for a sliding time window of 10 minutes.

 ```sql
 from TempStream#window.time(10 min)